-Rotarians hear from Tulsa Police chief on Saint Francis shooting, staffing shortages, gun violence
+Rotarians hear from Tulsa police chief on Saint Francis shooting, staffing shortages, gun violence

 In the weeks after the shooting, he spoke decisively about the factors contributing to what he called the "wild, wild west" streets of Tulsa, including the state's "constitutional carry" law, straw firearm purchases and ghost guns — firearms that lack commercial serial numbers.

-"But there also needs to be additional things done with our mental health; even what our kids are hearing and seeing on social media," Franklin said, warning of the normalization of violence.
+"But there also needs to be additional things done with our mental health — even what our kids are hearing and seeing on social media," Franklin said, warning of the normalization of violence.
 "We've got to take some responsibility ourselves.
-We have go to invest in our kids, in our youth, and in us."
+We have got to invest in our kids, in our youth, and in us."

-"Rotarian of the Day" Brendon Franklin, one of Franklin's two adult sons and a financial advisor, poked fun at his father while introducing him as the club's keynote speaker, joking that Franklin landing the new role in February of 2020 basically spurred COVID-19.
+"Rotarian of the Day" Brendon Franklin, one of the police chief's two adult sons and a financial advisor, poked fun at his father while introducing him as the club's keynote speaker, joking that Wendell Franklin's landing the chief's role in February 2020 spurred COVID-19.

 The chief later said he views the current deterioration of society as one of the main problems his officers face, and he attributes much of it to the trauma of the pandemic.